 • Shigatse Region

-With gigantic beige hills, Shigatse is a busy and one of the largest cities in Tibet.
-Losar Festival celebration in this region comprises of keeping the houses clean, decorating doorsteps with new year paintings, eating gutu (a dough containing white stones, wool, charcoal and capsicum) , and indulging in many entertainment activities like horse-race, dance, and music.
+With gigantic beige hills, Shigatse is a busy city and one of the largest in Tibet.
+The Losar Festival celebration in this region involves keeping the houses clean, decorating doorsteps with New Year paintings, eating guru (a dough containing white stones, wool, charcoal, and capsicum), and indulging in many entertainment activities like horse racing, dance, and music.

 • Kongbo Area

-Kongbo area too is an ideal place for celebrating Losar – the Tibetan new year.
-The style of celebrations is a little different from Shigatse region.
-On the last day of the year, people serve different dishes to dogs on a wooden plate, and on the basis of what a dog eats, they predict what will happen in the coming year.
+Kongbo is also ideal for celebrating Losar, the Tibetan New Year.
+The style of celebration is a little different from that of the Shigatse region.
+On the last day of the year, people serve different dishes to dogs on a wooden plate, and based on what the dogs eat, they predict what will happen in the coming year.

 Masked monks during the Da Gui Jie or Ghost Banishing ceremony during the Tibetan Losar Festival